Architecture of Letterkenny: Modern structures

 An Grianán Theatre opened in October 1999.
-The Theatre is the largest theatre in Letterkenny and indeed in the whole of County Donegal.
+It is the largest theatre in Letterkenny and in County Donegal.
 It is located on Port and has a seating capacity of 383.
-It also boasts the largest stage in Ireland.
+It also has the largest stage in Ireland.

 The Central Library and Arts Centre is located on the corner of St. Oliver Plunkett Street and Lower Main Street.
-The Centre opened in 1995 as part of the new Central Library building in Letterkenny, and is an integral part of Donegal County Council's arts provision.
+The centre opened in 1995 as part of the new Central Library building in Letterkenny.
 It was the first arts centre operated by a local council in the Republic of Ireland.

-In more recent years, Letterkenny has seen more unusual architectural development.
+Letterkenny has seen some modern architectural developments.
 The Letterkenny Town Council Offices, known locally as 'The Grasshouse' or 'The Grasshoose' or 'The Grass-Roof', were designed by Donegal-based Antoin MacGabhann Architects and opened in 2003.
-Standing at the edge of Letterkenny, it is considered by many tourists and locals to be one of the most unusual buildings to be erected in the county for many years.
-One of its most notable features is its distinctive sloping grass roof situated above a broad band of aluka matt cladding although it is also noticeable for its runway-like ramp to the first-floor concourse.
-It is said to be a building of international interest.
+It features a sloping grass roof situated above a broad band of aluka matt cladding and a runway-like ramp to the first-floor concourse.
+A 2002 article in The Sunday Times reportedly described it as a "building of international interest".

-Letterkenny Regional Cultural Centre is a cultural centre located behind An Grianán Theatre in the town and is one of the leading cultural centres in the west of Ulster.
+Letterkenny Regional Cultural Centre is a cultural centre located behind An Grianán Theatre in the town and is one of the "leading cultural centres" in the west of Ulster.
 The centre was launched on 7 July 2007 and opened on 9 July 2007.
-The flagship facility was designed by Letterkenny-based MacGabhann Architects and is situated on the site of the old council offices.
-The offices were destroyed in an arson attack but the building has now been transformed into a modern two-storey glass building.
+The facility was designed by Letterkenny-based MacGabhann Architects and is situated on the site of the old council offices.
+The offices were destroyed in an arson attack but the building has now been redeveloped into a modern two-storey glass building.

 Letterkenny Regional Sports and Leisure Complex is a sports complex located near the town centre.
 The complex is located near O'Donnell Park and the total cost of the building of the complex was €22.7 million.
 Construction of the building began in 2002.
 An open day for the complex was held on 18 and 19 May 2007 and the complex opened to the public on Monday 9 July 2007.

-Legal buildings
+Other buildings

 The Courthouse (1829) dominates the Upper Main Street.
 However, it is not actually on the Main Street itself, being located just off it.
-The Allied Irish Bank (1835) building (formerly the Royal Bank of Ireland) on Upper Main Street is another notable structure in the town.
-Like many provincial Irish towns, Letterkenny has a number of fine buildings housing banks.
+The Allied Irish Bank (1835) building (formerly the Royal Bank of Ireland) is located on Upper Main Street.
+Like many provincial Irish towns, Letterkenny has a number of large buildings housing banks.
 The Bank of Ireland (1874), designed by Timothy Hevey, is one such structure in the town.
 Located at the edge of the Market Square on the Main Street, it was originally constructed for the (now defunct) Hibernian Bank.